Benjamin CONSTANT (1767.1830)

 ________________________________________________________

-We enclose the autograph minute of the letter from Charles Pictet de Rochemont to Benjamin Constant (two pages large in-4°) dated December 20, 1817: “Sir, I do not know if you will not [sic] find that there It is indeed indiscreet to remind me of you by asking you for a favor.
-You are better placed than anyone to teach me what I want to know, and whatever advice you are willing to give me, I will follow it.
-You have read, I think in the original, the works of Lord Byron; & with the perfect knowledge that you have of the language, I have no doubt that you were struck by the beauties of this poetry .
-I tried imitations, & I gave them in the Uni [verselle] Library They seemed to please.
-They have shown the merit of these compositions which excite unexampled enthusiasm in England, and have already had ten editions.
-I have given the text alongside the first pieces (Childe H [arold] & le Pris [onnier] de Ch [illon] ) not for the small pretension of showing that my translation is quite literal, but so that those who read it The English had the opportunity to see that this poet is completely out of rank and were curious about his other works.
-This genre is so original, and so different, from what we are accustomed to, that it takes a little time to get used to it, and we only feel its full merit after an entire study at each time. new piece that I inserted.
-Have I had more admiration of Byron's talent.
-The Giaour & the Complaints of Tasso, which will succeed the Corsaire & Lara, will, I have no doubt, have an even greater effect, and will bring back with new interest the beauties of the first works.
-But our small Geneva public, while people write to me from Germany & Italy, a few letters from France itself, does nothing to encourage me to the complete translation of Byron's works, until I know if Paris will pay attention to it.
-It is on this that I take the liberty of submitting to you, Sir.
-If you find that the great reputation of L [ord] B [yron] in Europe gives the thing sufficient importance, I ask you to read the pieces published in the Univ Library .
-Your Judge[men]t will decide for me.
-If you approve of this project, and if you consider it useful for its success to include a notice on these fragments in the Mercury, I would be very grateful and even glorious for my very small part as translator.
-I have the honor…”
+We enclose the original manuscript of Charles Pictet de Rochemont's letter to Benjamin Constant (two pages, large quarto) dated December 20, 1817: “Sir, I don't know if you won't indiscreet to remind you of my existence by asking you for a favor.
+You are in the best position to tell me what I want to know, and whatever advice you may give me, I will follow it.
+You have read, I believe in the original, the works of Lord Byron; and with your perfect knowledge of the language, I have no doubt that you were struck by the beauties of this poetry .
+I have tried some imitations, and I published them in the Bibliothèque Universelle .
+They seemed to be well received.
+They revealed the merit of these compositions, which are generating unprecedented enthusiasm in England, and have already gone through ten editions.”
+I have included the text alongside the first pieces (Childe Harold and The Prisoner of Chillon ) not out of any petty pretension to show that my translation is literal enough, but so that those who read English might have the opportunity to see that this poet is quite exceptional and become curious about his other works.
+This genre is so original, and so different from what we are accustomed to, that it takes some time to get used to it, and one only fully appreciates its merit after a thorough study of each new piece I have inserted.
+Have I ever had more admiration for Byron's talent?
+The Giaour and the Complaints of Tasso, which will follow The Corsair and Lara, will, I have no doubt, have an even greater impact and will draw readers back with renewed interest to the beauties of the earlier works.
+But our small Genevan readership, while I receive letters from Germany and Italy, and even a few from France, does nothing to encourage me to undertake a complete translation of Byron's works, until I know whether Paris will take notice.
+It is on this point that I take the liberty of submitting it to you, Sir.
+If you find that Lord Byron 's in Europe lends sufficient importance to the matter, I ask you to read the excerpts published in the Bibliothèque Universelle .
+Your judgment will decide.
+If you approve this project, and if you deem it useful for its success to include a notice on these fragments in the Mercure, I would be most grateful and even proud for my very small contribution as a translator.
+I have the honor… »

 ________________________________________________________

-In 1816, by chance of a note on translations from Italian, Charles Pictet de Rochemont (1755-1824) noticed in the Bibliothèque Universelle, the Geneva review of which he was one of the founders, that it would be desirable to see published French translations of Lord Byron and Walter Scott "who, in different genres, today support the glory of English Parnassus".
-This note already set the tone and, because one is never better served than by oneself, Pictet began the following year, then in 1818 and 1819, to publish his translations.
-He began with extracts from the third song of Childe Harold's Pilgrimage, The Prisoner of Chillon, The Corsair, Lara and Giaour.
-Then he gave in the following volume The Complaints of Tasso, The Siege of Corinth and extracts from the fourth canto of Childe Harold, etc.
+In 1816, while writing a note on translations from Italian, Charles Pictet de Rochemont (1755-1824) remarked in the Bibliothèque universelle, the Geneva journal of which he was one of the founders, that it would be desirable to see French translations of Lord Byron and Walter Scott published, "who, in different genres, currently uphold the glory of English Parnassus."
+This note already set the tone, and, because one is never better served than by oneself, Pictet undertook the following year, and then in 1818 and 1819, to publish his translations.
+He began with extracts from the third canto of Childe Harold's Pilgrimage, The Prisoner of Chillon, The Corsair, Lara , and The Giaour.
+Then, in the next volume, he included Tasso's Laments, The Siege of Corinth, and extracts from the fourth canto of Childe Harold, and so on

-In 1820, two volumes were published by the Genevan publisher JJ Paschoud entitled: Choice of Poems by Byron, Walter Scott and Moore.
-The title page announces a “free translation by one of the editors of the Universal Library” – that is to say by Charles Pictet.
+Choix de poésies de Byron, Walter Scott et Moore" appeared at the Geneva publisher JJ Paschoud.
+The title page announces a "free translation by one of the editors of the Bibliothèque universelle" – that is to say, by Charles Pictet.

-Works of Lord Byron from 1819 (ten volumes published until 1821), a text which would be corrected and expanded several times in the following years, the translation of Charles Pictet exerted an influence to which Lamartine testified.
-His friend Louis de Vignet, passing through Geneva, acquired from the bookseller Paschoud the volumes of the Universal Library which he sent to him.
-“A book,” Lamartine later wrote, “is an event in the life of the soul: it is sometimes a revolution… The poems of Lord Byron found me in one of those pre-existing dispositions which prepare for the poet the silent audience of all the senses and all the imagination.
-It was in 1818; I listened to the silence of the century, and I heard no voice according to my heart, when it suddenly vibrated in the drowsy air. »
+Lord Byron's Works from 1819 onwards (ten volumes published up to 1821), a text that would be corrected and augmented several times in the following years, Charles Pictet's translation exerted an influence that Lamartine himself attested to.
+His friend Louis de Vignet, passing through Geneva, acquired the volumes of the Bibliothèque universelle from the bookseller Paschoud and sent them to him.
+"A book," Lamartine would later write, "is an event in the life of the soul: it is sometimes a revolution… Lord Byron's poems found me in one of those pre-existing states that prepare the poet for the silent audience of all the senses and all the imagination.
+That was in 1818; I was listening to the silence of the century, and I heard no voice that resonated with my own heart, when suddenly this one vibrated in the slumbering air.

-Above all, in a letter to Murray dated October 12, 1820, Byron himself judged the hasty translation of Pichot and Salle “very inferior” to that of Charles Pictet.
-Reporting Moore's words saying that “the French had caught the contagion of Byronism to the highest pitch”, he adds: “The Paris translation is also very inferior to the Geneva one, which is very fair, though in prose also. »
+Most importantly, in a letter to Murray dated October 12, 1820, Byron himself judged Pichot and Salle's hasty translation "far inferior" to that of Charles Pictet.
+Reporting Moore's remark that "the French had caught the contagion of Byronism to the highest pitch," he added: "The Paris translation is also very inferior to the Geneva one, which is very fair, though in prose as well."

-The meeting of the Geneva scholar and the French writer and political theorist around the great literary figure of Lord Byron, then alive, is moving: it marks a date in the history of romanticism.
+The meeting of the Genevan scholar and the French writer and political theorist around the high literary figure of Lord Byron, then alive, is moving: it marks a date in the history of Romanticism.